-As outlined in the Ministry of Environment guidance document, in 2019 EPRA contracted BDO Consulting (BDO) to review depot compensation.
+In its April 24, 2018 "Producer Paying the Cost of Managing Obligated Materials and Dispute Resolution" guidance document, the MOECCS outlined a requirement to describe the methodology used to justify the compensation offered for collection.
+To fulfill this requirement EPRA contracted BDO Consulting (BDO) to review depot compensation.
 BDO's work validated EPRA's methodology and the model used for determining compensation.
 They also confirmed that EPRA meets the requirement of paying the costs of collecting and managing products within the product category covered by the plan.